 Although our canine companions are covered in fur skin cancer is still a very real concern.
-In today's post our Cordova Veterinary Oncologist explains three types of skin cancer commonly seen in dogs.
+In today's post our vets explains three types of skin cancer commonly seen in dogs.

 Lumps & Bumps on Your Dog

 If you've discovered a lump or discolored patch of skin on your furry friend you're bound to be worried about cancer.
 That said, it's important for pet parents to remember that not all lumps and bumps are cancerous, and for those that are cancerous many are treatable if detected early.

 If you have found something suspicious on your dog, contact your vet to book an examination for your dog.
 Successful treatment outcomes depend in large part upon the very earliest detection!

 Squamous Cell Carcinoma

 - Skin squamous cell carcinoma is the most commonly diagnosed form of skin cancer in dogs.
 This dog skin cancer typically affects older animals and is often seen in Dalmatians, Beagles, Whippets, and white Bull Terriers.
 These tumors appear as raised wart-like patches or lumps that are firm to the touch and are most often found on the dog's head, lower legs, rear, and abdomen.
 Exposure to the sun may be a cause of squamous cell carcinoma, however, there could also be a link to papillomavirus.

 - Melanomas are raised bumps that can be dark-pigmented (but not always) and are frequently found around the dog's lips, mouth and nail bed.
 Most melanomas are benign however they can be malignant.
 Malignant melanomas are a very serious health threat.
 These tumors grow quickly and have a high risk of spreading to other organs.
 Schnauzers and Scottish Terriers appear to face an increased risk of developing melanoma, and male dogs are more at risk than females.